mattdear/mattdear/README.md

 ### Hi there 👋

-🔭 I am currently working on a command line dice game called MDG, to refresh skills learn't in my second year of university.
+🔭 I am currently working on university units covering Machine Learning, Data Science, and Dev Ops.

 <!--
 **mattdear/mattdear** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.